 Designed for active people

-Invest your time and energy on matches that are more compatible from the ‘get go’.
-Filter your interests and lifestyle goals to meet with someone on the same wavelength as you.
+Invest your time and energy on matches that are more compatible from the start.
 A relationship built around a shared appreciation for health and fitness is just a few clicks away.
-Simply download Fitafy and start your journey to finding love with the right person today.

-Fitafy is designed to match couples based on their fitness and dietary preferences, giving you the best opportunity to find your fit.
-Filters are designed specifically to cut through the noise of online dating to find a partner who shares a similar lifestyle and values to you.
+Fitafy is designed to match people based on their fitness and dietary preferences, giving you the best opportunity to find your fit.
+Filters are designed specifically to cut through the noise and to find a partner who shares a similar lifestyle and values to you.